Welcome to Boston College

 an overview of the university

-Boston College is one of the nation's best and most selective universities, with U.S. News & World Report ranking Boston College 31st among national universities, and Forbes ranking it 26th in its 2012 America's Best Colleges listing.
+Boston College is one of the nation's best and most selective universities, with U.S. News & World Report ranking Boston College 31st among national universities.

 Boston College confers more than 4,000 degrees annually in more than 50 fields of study through eight schools and colleges.
 Faculty members are committed to both teaching and research having earned nearly $60 million in research grants in the last year alone.